Projects are small components of Portfolio management.

 Companies will have a number of project opportunities than their funding can maintain.
 At the same time, officials wish to control the overall risk of the portfolio while assuring that cash flow and other such necessities are satisfied.

-Project Portfolio Management arranges a company’s desires with the resources to get it done.
-This injects realism into the organization’s planning processes.
+So, Project Portfolio Management arranges a company’s desires with the resources to get it done.
+Meanwhile, this injects realism into the organization’s planning processes.
 So project portfolio management enables enterprise-wide planning and resource allocation.

 Benefits of Project Portfolio Management